turkja/cm_39/README.md

  /      \\\/
 ```

-This is a copy of CM/Grace 3.9 with a little hack that allowed me to
+This is a copy of [CM/Grace 3.9](http://commonmusic.sourceforge.net/) with a little hack that allowed me to
 use it as a emacs scheme-mode inferior Scheme.
 It is pretty much the
 standard CM-3.9, but it also listens to S-expressions from standard input.

 ## How to use

-Assuming CM/Grace is compiled successfully from directory "cm", here's how to use it from emacs:
+Assuming Grace is compiled successfully from directory "cm", here's how to use it from emacs:

 - Open .scm files you want to use with CM.
 - Run M-x run-scheme (set also scheme-program-name, see below).